This post may contain affiliate or sponsored links. Please read our disclosure policy.

 - Optional: 4 slices cheddar cheese

 Before You Begin!
 If you make this, please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.

 Make It Now:

-- Set the Instant Pot to “Sauté.”
-Pour 1 tablespoon of the oil into the pot and heat until shimmery.
+- Brown the Beef: Set the Instant Pot to “Sauté.”
+Add 1 teaspoon of the oil into the pot and heat until shimmery.
 Add the ground beef and cook, breaking up the meat as it cooks, for 2 minutes.
-Add the steak seasoning and 2 tablespoons of the maple syrup and stir to combine with the meat.
-Cook until the beef is no longer pink, 8 to 10 minutes more.
+Add the steak seasoning and 1 tablespoon of the maple syrup and stir to combine with the meat.
+Cook until the beef is no longer pink, 6-8 minutes more.
 Transfer the beef to a paper towel-lined plate and wipe out the pot.

-- Pour the remaining 1 tablespoon oil into the pot and heat until shimmery.
+- Saute the Veggies: Pour the remaining 2 teaspoons oil into the pot and heat until shimmery.
 Add the onion, carrot, and bell pepper.
-Cook until veggies are tender, about 4-5 minutes.
-Stir in the garlic, red wine vinegar, and Worcestershire during the last 30-60 seconds of cook time.
+Cook until veggies are tender, about 3-4 minutes.
+Stir in the garlic, vinegar, and Worcestershire during the last 30-60 seconds of cook time.
 Press “Cancel.”

-- There will be a lot of liquid in the mixture, so use a large slotted spoon to scoop it onto the toasted bun bottoms.
-Top each with a slice of cheese, cover with the tops of the buns, and serve.
+- Serve: There will be a lot of liquid in the mixture, so use a large slotted spoon to scoop it onto the toasted bun bottoms.
+Top each with a slice of cheese, if desired, and cover with the tops of the buns.

 Freeze For Later: Follow Step 1-3.
 Let the meat mixture fully cool, then freeze in a freezer bag or container.
 Freeze along with the buns and cheese slices to create a meal kit.

 Prepare From Frozen: Thaw the meal kit.
 Rewarm the meat mixture in the Instant Pot on the Low slow cooker setting or in the microwave, stirring occasionally.